Petannn/RepositoryPattern/README.md

 1. Open Visual Studio and select "Create a new project".
 2. Search for "Repository Pattern" in the list of project templates.
 3. Select the template and follow the prompts to configure your new project.
+4. In the Initialize class, follow the instructions

 ### Example Code
 If Filtering is defined in DummyQueryBuilder as